 In 2003, L'Oréal was also reported to be part of the European Federation for Cosmetics Ingredients, a coalition of 70 European cosmetics companies.
 The organisation launched a legal challenge in the European Courts against the EU's ban on animal testing for cosmetics.

-Naturewatch has organised protests and other actions against L'Oréal.
+Naturewatch Foundation has organised protests and other actions against L'Oréal.
 In 2017, it lifted its boycott call against The Body Shop, a former subsidiary of L'Oréal, after the company was purchased by Natura.
-Natura responded to Naturewatch's calls for a rigorous and transparent animal testing policy and has now been endorsed as a cruelty-free brand.
+Natura responded to Naturewatch Foundation's calls for a rigorous and transparent animal testing policy and has now been endorsed as a cruelty-free brand.
+However, the campaign against L'Oréal continues.